Reading time: 8 minutes

 Research by Fidelity shows the financial cost of missing out on just a handful of the best days for the share market over a given period.

-So what is the potential cost to your future retirement income of switching your super to cash during the COVID-19 market turmoil and not switching back for some time, if at all?
+So what is the potential cost to your future retirement income of switching your super to cash during a period of market turmoil and not switching back for some time, if at all?

 The long-term cost of switching